Advanced Mobile Phone System: Cloning

 The radio, when tuned to the proper frequency, would receive the signal transmitted by the cell phone to be cloned, containing the phone's ESN/MDN pair.
 This signal would feed into the sound-card audio-input of the PC, and Banpaia would decode the ESN/MDN pair from this signal and display it on the screen.
 The hacker could then copy that data into the Oki 900 phone and reboot it, after which the phone network could not distinguish the Oki from the original phone whose signal had been received.
 This gave the cloner, through the Oki phone, the ability to use the mobile-phone service of the legitimate subscriber whose phone was cloned – just as if that phone had been physically stolen, except that the subscriber retained his or her phone, unaware that the phone had been cloned—at least until that subscriber received his or her next bill.

 The problem became so large that some carriers required the use of a PIN before making calls.
 Eventually, the cellular companies initiated a system called RF Fingerprinting, whereby it could determine subtle differences in the signal of one phone from another and shut down some cloned phones.
 Some legitimate customers had problems with this though if they made certain changes to their own phone, such as replacing the battery and/or antenna.

-The Oki 900 could listen in to AMPS phone-calls right out-of-the-box with no hardware modifications.
+The Oki 900 could listen in to AMPS phone calls right out of the box with no hardware modifications.

 Standards

 AMPS was originally standardized by American National Standards Institute (ANSI) as EIA/TIA/IS-3.
-EIA/TIA/IS-3 was superseded by EIA/TIA-553 and TIA interim standard with digital technologies, the cost of wireless service is so low that the problem of cloning has virtually disappeared.
+EIA/TIA/IS-3 was superseded by EIA/TIA-553 and TIA interim standard with digital technologies.
+The cost of wireless service became so low that phone cloning, an illegal method to bypass call charges, has virtually disappeared.